 (2) Section 47-1270 is amended as follows:

-(A) Strike the phrase “Stevie Sellows” both times it appears and insert the phrase “Stevie Sellow’s” in its place.
+(A) Paragraph (1) is amended by striking the phrase “Stevie Sellows” and inserting the phrase “Stevie Sellow’s” in its place.

 (B) The existing paragraph (1A) is redesignated as paragraph (1B).

-(C) The existing paragraph (1B) is redesignated as paragraph (1C).
+(C) The existing paragraph (1B) is redesignated as paragraph (1C) and is amended by striking the phrase “Stevie Sellows” and inserting the phrase “Stevie Sellow’s” in its place.

 (D) A new paragraph (1A) is added to read as follows: